AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-about.md

 * **Connected TV Ads (third-party only)**: Connected TV ads are shown before and during premium TV video content.
 All connected TV inventory runs on TV devices, meaning that video plays automatically in a lean-back, full-screen environment that viewers can't skip.
 Connected TV is the closest digital video format to TV commercials.
 Key performance indicators for Connected TV include [!UICONTROL Completion Rate].

-* **Universal Video Ads (third-party only)**: Universal Video ads combine all the capabilities of Connected TV, Pre-roll and Mobile Pre-roll Ads (VAST and VPAID) into one and are shown before and during video content.
-Universal Video ad can be used when targeting video inventory from Desktop, Mobile and Connected TV environments and thus avoids the need to create multiple video ads.
-Key performance indicators for Universal Video include [!UICONTROL Completion Rate] and [!UICONTROL Viewability Rate].
+* **Universal Video Ads (third-party only)**: Universal video ads allow you to target video inventory from desktop, mobile, and connected TV environments for VPAID and VAST inventory using a single video placement.
+They combine all of the capabilities of connected TV, pre-roll, and mobile pre-roll ads and are shown before and during video content.
+Key performance indicators for universal video include [!UICONTROL Completion Rate] and [!UICONTROL Viewability Rate].

+  Universal video ads can be attached only to universal video placements.

 ## DSP Ad Approvals